A rustic retreat with villas and cottages set around communal pools, a restaurant serving wholesome Cretan fare, and a

 The emphasis here is on reconnecting with the beauty and tranquility of nature.
 Ecotourism is a big part of the experience.
 Join a cookery class and learn about traditional Cretan dishes; set off on walks to neighbouring villages to discover how olive oil, wine and raki are produced; go hiking in the mountains, or try sea-kayaking and diving along the nearby coast.
 For downtime, there's yoga or tai chi in the garden, a communal lounge and various terraces to relax on, and a restaurant serving wholesome Greek food using ingredients from the organic garden - choose to stay on a half-board basis, or self-cater (all accommodation options have simple kitchens).
 And you don’t need to worry about being too isolated - Agia Pelagia beach is a 10-minute drive away, while Crete’s capital Heraklion lies 18km up the coast, making Achlada a good base for attractions such as Knossos.
 Self-sufficient families, couples or even solo travellers will love the tranquil simplicity here, where the soundtrack to the day is the tinkling bells of goats and the low hum of cicadas, and the sunsets are spectacular.

-- Total peace and relaxation: the set-up is simple but comfortable, with a 'less is more' approach
+- Total peace and relaxation: the set-up is simple but great value, with a 'less is more' approach

 - The surrounding unspoilt countryside is ideal for hiking, and the panoramic views are fantastic

-- The easygoing ambiance makes it ideal for families: villas and apartments are family-sized, plus one of the pools is just for kids
+- The easygoing ambiance makes it great for families: villas and apartments are family-sized, plus one of the pools is just for kids

 - The remote location means you'll need a car to explore and for shopping, and arriving at night is tricky

 - The nearest beach is a 10-minute drive away